More strange than true: I never may believe

 Seek the truth.

-I: Within a Circlet of Chain sans the middle base link Argent an Eagle Or grasping in the talons the loose link broken also Argent.
+A Circlet of Chain sans the base link Argent surmounted by an Eagle wings expanded Or grasping in the talons a link fracted Argent.

-II: A Mullet of six points within a Circlet of six of the same appointé Argent filled and environed with regular Hexagons all conjoined Azure.
+A Mullet of six points within a Circlet of six of the same all conjoined Argent.